 Easy online 3D printing

 Upload your 3D design using our cost calculator.
 We accept many file formats, such as STL & OBJ’s.

 We have a wide range of to choose from.
 See what best suits your needs, part design and finish.

-Pay for your 3D prints with most card types and receive your parts in 3-10 days.
-All orders come with free delivery.
+Pay for your 3D prints with most card types and receive your parts in 7-10 days.

 3D printing service